MohmmadALbaqer/psol/README.md

 ### What is it PSOL

 ```
-It is a tool similar to the Ngrok tool, the same process and work,
+It is a tool similar to the Ngrok tool, the same process and work
-it was designed specifically because of the ban problems in Ngrok,
+it was designed specifically because of the ban problems in Ngrok
 but this is the best and easiest way to solve problems.

 ```